swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/style-guide.md

 When starting a sentence with any number, the number should be written out as words, _e.g.,_ ‘Twenty-five people attended the workshop.’
 ‘Nineteen-ninety-five was not a leap year.’

+##### numbered lists
+Like bullet points,should ideally include a full stop after each one if it is not just a list of terms, i.e: <br>
+  1. This is the first numbered item that covers a range of ideas.
+  2. This is the second that also ranges quite widely.
+  3. And this is the third and these are just examples.

+But <br>
+  1. Instructors
+  2. Trainers
+  3. Mentors
 ---

 ## O